EXPERT WORKSHOP and CALL FOR CONTRIBUTIONS

 Implementation of experience curves in energy system models for future cost estimations and environmental impact assessment

-To accurately model future cost reductions in various energy system models, the REFLEX project is devising experience curves for a large number of energy technologies.
+Experience curves are one possibility to assess the future cost of technologies.
+The REFLEX project is devising experience curves for a large number of energy technologies.
 These technologies include traditional and upcoming energy supply technologies, but also new technologies that enable high levels of flexibility in electricity grids.
+The devised experience curves will be implemented in a variety of energy systems models, covering various sectors such as energy supply and demand, transportation, and heat.

 Call for Contributions